RG Flows and Thermofield-Double States in Holography: Abstract

 \section{Abstract}

 { In this article, we consider a Renormalization Group flow of the Thermofield-Double state in a UV-complete description of Holography, by introducing a relevant deformation to the ${\cal N}=4$ super Yang-Mills theory at strong coupling.
 This RG-flow is known to have a non-trivial, interacting ${\cal N}=1$ fixed point at the IR.
 Geometrically, an RG-flow of the TFD-state naturally continues radially and inside the black hole event horizon and yields a Kasner-structure near singularity, as has been observed in recent works.
-We show that for a generic value of the deformation, the putative IR fixed point remains inside the black hole.
+We show that for a generic value of the deformation, the putative IR fixed point remains inside the black hole in a certain sense.
 By fine-tuning this deformation, the ``fixed point" can be brought arbitrarily close to the event horizon, while always remaining inside.
 Physically, this distinguishes between the vanishing temperature limit of the RG-flows with the one at exactly zero temperature.
-We further discuss its general implications in the context of Holography.
+We further discuss its general implications in the context of Holography, including a study of the recently-proposed Holographic $a$-function, especially in the interior of the black hole.
 We also discuss how correlations between the two-copies of the TFD-state depend on this explicit RG-flow. }